+This peach tarte tatin is an easy, delicious, one-pan dessert!
 As the peaches simmer in the butter and sugar over the stove, they absorb a delicious caramel sauce as well as release their juices, giving the sauce a hit of peach flavor.
-You don’t have to prepare it in a separate skillet–this peach tarte tatin is a one-pan dessert!

 Ingredients

-- Cook the sauce.
-Add brown sugar, butter, rum, vanilla and salt to an 8” to 9″ cast iron skillet.
+Step #1.
+Preheat the oven to 375°F. Add brown sugar, butter, rum, vanilla and salt to a medium (8” to 9") cast iron skillet.
 Cook over medium heat, stirring often, until the mixture starts to thicken and darken (about 8 minutes).
-Be careful not to burn it.
+Be careful not to overcook or you can burn it.

-- Top with puff pastry.
+Step #3.
 Unroll the puff pastry sheet.
-Cut out a circle that is about 9” in diameter.
+Cut out a circle that is about 9” in diameter or slightly wider than the width of the skillet.
 Place the puff pastry round on top of the peaches and tuck edges into the pan.

-Flipping over the pan is simple, but it takes a little finesse:
+Flipping over the pan is simple, but it takes a little finesse.
+I go into extra detail here but you can check out the video to see how it's done!

 - First, slide a knife around the edge of the pan to separate the tarte tatin from the skillet.